The MSc degree can be pursued on a part-time or full-time basis.

 Course and seminar requirements are tailored to meet the needs and backgrounds of individual students.
 A minimum of four one-term (0.5 unit weight) graduate courses (or equivalent) is required.
 See the OPTOM graduate course list.

-All Vision Science graduate students in the Masters program must present at least one talk during their degree program on their current research, as well as, attend a minimum of 10 research seminars and a one day research symposium throughout each year of enrolment.
-The presentation and symposium requirements can be fulfilled through the Annual Graduate Student Conference sponsored by the Graduate Studies Office.
-The seminar requirements can be fulfilled by attending the School’s annual program.
-Consideration will be given (in special cases) to attend an alternate research symposium if it is not possible to attend the Waterloo Annual Graduate Student Conference or the School’s annual program.
+All Vision Science graduate students in the Masters program must present at least one talk during their degree program on their current research, as well as, attend a minimum of 10 research seminars for each year of enrolment.
+The presentation requirements can be fulfilled through the Vision Science Graduate Student Research Conference or at external conferences.
+The seminar requirements can be partly fulfilled by attending the School’s Vision Science Research Seminar Series (VSRSS) and Graduate Student Research Conference.

 The minimum number of terms during which a student must register full-time for an MSc is 2.
 The maximum time for a full-time MSc is 6 terms (2 years).
 Students who require additional time must complete a Petition of Extension form and supply a timeline for completion.